danieljbae/JoeRogan_GuestComparison/README.md

 # Podcast_GuestComparison

 ## About the Project
-Using the YouTube API, this repo visualizes how different guests on Joe Rogan's podcast fare against another (animated across time).
+Using the YouTube API, I visualized how different guests on Joe Rogan's podcast fared to another (animated across time).

 The basis for the comparisons are drawn from simple community enagagement stats such as: view count, like count, dislike count, comment count